 About Your Risk of Getting Shingles

-- If I’ve never had chickenpox, do you think I should get the chickenpox vaccine?
+- If I have never had chickenpox, do you think I should get the chickenpox vaccine?

-- Are there any other steps I can take so I don’t get shingles?
+- Are there any other steps I can take so I do not get shingles?

 About Treatment Options